pypeit/PypeIt/doc/cookbook.rst

   - If needed, add more files to your RAWDIR
   - If you do, repeat Step 2 above

-4. Run :ref:`pypit_setup` *with* the --custom option
+4. Run :ref:`pypeit_setup` *with* the --custom option

-  This produces one folder per setup and a custom :doc:`pypit_file`.
+  This produces one folder per setup and a custom :doc:`pypeit_file`.
   Here is an example of the call::

-    pypit_setup /full_path/RAWDIR/lrisb  keck_lris_blue --custom
+    pypeit_setup /full_path/RAWDIR/lrisb  keck_lris_blue --custom

-5. Prepare the custom :doc:`pypit_file` for reducing a given setup
+5. Prepare the custom :doc:`pypeit_file` for reducing a given setup

   - Enter one of the setup folders (e.g. kast_lris_blue_setup_A)
-  - Modify the custom :doc:`pypit_file` as needed
+  - Modify the custom :doc:`pypeit_file` as needed

     - trim/add calibration files
     - edit frametypes

-6. Run :ref:`run-calcheck` on the custom PYPIT file(s) (described in :doc:`calcheck`)
+6. Run :ref:`run-calcheck` on the custom PypeIt file(s) (described in :doc:`calcheck`)

-  - Modify the spect block in the PYPIT file to specify calibrations
+  - Modify the spect block in the PypeIt file to specify calibrations
-  - Inspect the .calibs file for your PYPIT file.
+  - Inspect the .calibs file for your PypeIt file.
   - Confirm calibration, science and standard frames
-  - Further customize your PYPIT file, as needed
+  - Further customize your PypeIt file, as needed

 7. Run the reduction (described in :doc:`running`)

-  - :ref:`run-pypit` PYPIT_file
+  - :ref:`run-pypeit` PypeIt_file
   - Hope for the best...  :)

 8. Examine QA (:doc:`qa`)